aviflax/fc4/docs/index.md

   <figcaption>Example: a container diagram of fc4-tool.</figcaption>
 </figure>

-FC4 is a tool for cataloguing and documenting software systems.
+FC4 is a tool for cataloguing, modeling, and documenting software systems.

 It facilitates the collaborative and efficient authoring, publishing, and maintainence of:

-* a browseable and queryable central catalog of software systems
+* a browseable and queryable central catalog/model of software systems
 * software architecture diagrams

 (TO ADD: an image, something about the components, and a link to the getting started guide (tutorial))